 When the weather starts to warm up in the spring, the perennial resumes its regular growing patterns as long as the plant has sufficient moisture, nutrients, and sunlight to recover and continue growing.

 For annual plants, it's best practice to transfer it to a container (if not already) and place it indoors for continued care.
 Because perennials stay outdoors, here are five critical steps to winterize them:

-- Water regularly: Water your perennial plants regularly, especially in the fall, to help them store up moisture for the winter.
+- Water regularly.
+Water your perennial plants regularly, especially in the fall, to help store up moisture for the winter.

-- Protect tender plants: If you have tender perennial plants that may be damaged by cold temperatures, consider covering them with a layer of mulch or a protective fabric.
+- Protect tender plants.
+If you have tender perennials that may be damaged by cold temperatures, consider covering them with a layer of mulch or protective fabric.

-- Prune dead branches: If your perennial plants have any dead or damaged branches, prune them off in the fall to help the plant focus on healthy growth.
+- Prune dead branches.
+If your perennials have any dead or damaged branches, prune them in the fall to help the plant focus on healthy growth.

 Looking for a Perennial to Add to Your Landscape?

-A simple search on your favorite search engine will tell you if your plant is typically a perennial or annual, according to your geographic area.
+A simple search on your preferred search engine will tell you if your plant is typically a perennial or annual flower, according to your geographic location.